premchander-revature/interviewquestions/ServiceNow/ITIL/ITIL.md

 <blockquote>

 The ITSM process helps you to manage IT services.
 The following processes are included under ITSM.
-Incident Management
+Incident Management,
-Change Management
+Change Management,
-Problem Management
+Problem Management,
-Knowledge Management
+Knowledge Management,
-Release Management
+Release Management,
-Finance Management
+Finance Management.

 </blockquote>